wei3hua2/awesome-iohk-papers/sort_by_tags.md

 Uniform randomness beacons whose output can be publicly attested to be unbiased are required in several cryptographic protocols.

 A common approach to building such beacons is having a number of parties run a coin tossing protocol with guaranteed output delivery (so that adversaries cannot simply keep honest parties from obtaining randomness, consequently halting protocols that rely on it).
 However, current constructions  face  serious  scalability  issues  due  to  high  computational and communication overheads.
 We present a coin tossing protocol for a honest majority that allows for any entity to verify that an output was honestly generated by observing publicly available information (even after the execution is complete), while achieving both guaranteed output delivery and scalability.
 The main building block of our construction is the first Publicly Verifiable Secret Sharing scheme for threshold access structures that requires only O(n) exponentiations.
 Previous schemes required O(nt) exponentiations (where t is the threshold) from each of the parties involved, making them unfit for scalable distributed randomness generation, which requires t=n/2 and thus O(n2) exponentiations.

 ---

-## privacy

-### Sonic: Zero-Knowledge SNARKs from Linear-Size Universal and Updateable Structured Reference Strings (2019) [link](https://eprint.iacr.org/2019/099.pdf)

-Zero-knowledge proofs have become an important tool for addressing privacy and scalability concerns in cryptocurrencies and other applications.
-In many systems each client downloads and verifies every new proof, and so proofs must be small and cheap to verify.
-The most practical schemes require either a trusted setup, as in (pre-processing) zk-SNARKs, or verification complexity that scales linearly with the complexity of the relation, as in Bulletproofs.
-The structured reference strings required by most zk-SNARK schemes can be constructed with multi-party computation protocols, but the resulting parameters are specific to an individual relation.
-Groth et al. discovered a zk-SNARK protocol with a universal and updateable structured reference string, however the string scales quadratically in the size of the supported relations.
-Here we describe a zero-knowledge SNARK, Sonic, which sup- ports a universal and continually updateable structured reference string that scales linearly in size.
-Sonic proofs are constant size, and in the batch verification context the marginal cost of verification is comparable with the most efficient SNARKs in the literature.
-We also describe a generally useful technique in which untrusted “helpers” can compute advice which allows batches of proofs to be verified more efficiently.

-### Kachina - Foundations of Private Smart Contracts (2019) [link](https://eprint.iacr.org/2020/543.pdf)

-Smart contracts present a uniform approach for deploying distributed computation and have become a popular means to develop security critical applications.
-A major barrier to adoption for many applications is the public nature of existing systems, such as Ethereum.
-Several systems satisfying various definitions of privacy and requiring various trust assumptions have been proposed; however, none achieved the universality and uniformity that Ethereum achieved for non-private contracts: One unified method to construct most contracts.
-We provide a unified security model for private smart contracts which is based on the Universal Composition (UC) model and propose a novel core protocol, Kachina, for deploying privacy-preserving smart contracts, which encompasses previous systems.
-We demonstrate the Kachina method of smart contract development, using it to construct a contract that implements privacy-preserving payments, along the lines of Zerocash, which is provably secure in the UC setting and facilitates concurrency.

----